Building my She Shed or as I prefer calling her, my Garden Cottage Studio.

 (plans are available for purchase)

-You make think we were crazy starting on it in the dead of winter but at the time we had a large shop space we could build it inside of.
+You may think we were crazy starting on it in the dead of winter but at the time we had a large shop space we could build it inside of.

 The plans give details of building it from the ground up.
 Of course you start with the floor.
 My husband made sure it was perfectly level.